cerredz/Song-Reccomendation-System/README.md

   - Aims to minimize reconstruction loss (Mean Squared Error).
 - **Training**:
   - Trained on a kaggle dataset coming from https://www.kaggle.com/datasets/devdope/900k-spotify/data?select=spotify_dataset.csv of song data.
-  - Trained on a singular 4070-ti Super Geforce
+  - Trained on a singular 4070-ti Super Geforce gpu

 The system also includes a separate encoder model to map songs directly to the latent space for recommendation purposes.